openqasm/openqasm/source/language/openpulse.rst

 OpenQASM allows users to provide the target system's implementation of quantum operations with ``defcal`` `blocks <pulses.rst>`_ .
-Calibration grammars are open to extension for system implementors, in this document, we outline one such grammar, OpenPulse which maybe selected within a supporting compiler through the declaration `defcalgrammar "openpulse" <VERSION>`.
+Calibration grammars are open to extension for system implementors.
+In this document, we outline one such grammar, OpenPulse, which maybe selected within a supporting compiler through the declaration `defcalgrammar "openpulse" <VERSION>`.

 This grammar is motivated by the original OpenPulse specification, a JSON wire-format for